-You can download monthly average wind resource data from the HOMER Software or click on the Windnavigotor link for improved wind modeling.
-You can also visit the Finding data to run HOMER section of the help for additional resources.
+You can download monthly average wind resource data from the HOMER Energy website, or see the Finding data to run HOMER section of the help.

 The baseline data is a one-year time series representing the average wind speed, expressed in meters per second, for each time step of the year.
 HOMER displays the monthly averages calculated from the baseline data in the wind resource table and graph.

-You can create baseline data by downloading data from the HOMER Software, entering monthly average manually and using HOMER to synthesize time series data, or by importing time series data from a file.
+You can create baseline data by downloading data from the HOMER Energy website, entering monthly average manually and using HOMER to synthesize time series data, or by importing time series data from a file.

 Click either the Enter monthly averages radio button or the Import from a time series data file or the library radio button.